 ECSS-E-ST-32-01_0810096

-In cases where leakage is hazardous, growth of cracks through the thickness shall not be considered in the crack growth analysis.
+In cases where leakage is hazardous or otherwise specified as unacceptable by the customer, growth of cracks through the thickness shall not be considered in the crack growth analysis.

 ECSS-E-ST-32-01_0810097

 Beneficial retardation effects on crack growth rates from variable amplitude spectrum loading shall not be considered without the approval of the customer.